 2. Chamomile Essential Oil

-Chamomile essential oil benefits for skin, like its moisturising and anti-inflammatory properties, make it the right choice for dull and dry skin.
+Chamomile essential oil benefits for skin, like its moisturising and anti-inflammatory properties, making it the right choice for dull and dry skin.

 3. Sandalwood Essential Oil